 Step 7: Cook your holubtsi!

 Cover the pan and cook over low heat for 40-50 minutes until the pork is cooked through.
+Serve immediately with sour cream and fresh dill.

-Tips for making Ukranian cabbage rolls
+Tips for making Ukrainian cabbage rolls

 - If your cabbage leaves tear a lot, just divide the filling into smaller portions and make more rolls that are smaller.